-Exfoliating your skin and sloughing away dead skin cells from its surface can offer a plethora of positive skin results, like reducing dullness and improving skin texture to name just a couple.
-However, exfoliating more frequently or opting to use harsher exfoliators doesn’t always equal brighter, smoother-looking skin.
-In actuality, by attempting to maximize the benefits of exfoliating, you may end up over doing it.
-Yes, over-exfoliating your skin is a thing.
-To discover key signs of over-exfoliated skin and how to take care of your complexion after the fact, keep reading.
+Exfoliating your skin and sloughing away dead skin cells from its surface can offer a plethora of positive skin results — like reducing dullness and improving skin texture, to name just a few.
+But exfoliating more frequently or opting to use harsher exfoliators doesn’t always equal brighter, smoother-looking skin.
+In actuality, by attempting to maximize the benefits of exfoliating, you may end up overdoing it.
+Yes, over-exfoliating your skin is a thing, and here’s how to figure out if you’re unknowingly taking part.

 Signs of Over-Exfoliated Skin

-Think you may have over exfoliated your skin?
-According to ethnic skin expert, founder of Kwan Dermatology, and Skincare.com consultant Dr. William Kwan, you can spot over-exfoliated skin because it looks irritated, red, and chafed.
-If your skin is looking worse for wear after exfoliating — or after introducing a new chemical or physical exfoliator to your regimen — it’s likely that over-exfoliating is the culprit.
+According to board-certified dermatologist, founder of Kwan Dermatology, and Skincare.com consultant Dr. William Kwan, you can spot over-exfoliated skin because it looks irritated, red and chafed.
+If your skin is looking worse after exfoliating — or after introducing a new chemical or physical exfoliator to your regimen — it’s likely that over-exfoliating is the culprit.

 How to Take Care of Over-Exfoliated Skin

-If you’ve taken a look at your complexion and think your skin is over-exfoliated, you shouldn’t continue as is.
-You’ll need to adjust your routine accordingly.
+If you’ve taken a look at your complexion and think your skin is over-exfoliated, you’ll need to adjust your routine accordingly.

-1. Take a break from exfoliating.
 First things first, no more exfoliation — at least for now.
 Dr. Kwan suggests giving your skin a break from exfoliation to allow it time to recover.
 If you keep going, it’s probable that your skin will only become increasingly irritated.

-2. Switch to gentler formulas.
-The exfoliators you loved before you over-exfoliated your skin may not be what’s best for your complexion right now.
+The exfoliators you loved before you over-exfoliate your skin may not be what’s best for your complexion right now.
 Even if your skin can normally handle more potent products, over-exfoliated skin may not be able to.
 Play it safe and stick to Dr. Kwan’s recommendation, which is to use only gentle cleansers and moisturizers while your skin recovers.

-After you’ve properly taken care of your skin and helped to reduce visible signs of irritation caused by over-exfoliating, you can slowly start reintroducing exfoliation to your skin care routine.
-Here’s how to exfoliate without taking two steps back:
+After you’ve properly taken care of your skin and helped to reduce visible signs of irritation caused by over-exfoliating, you can slowly start reintroducing exfoliation to your skin-care routine.
+Try these five steps to get your exfoliating regimen back on track.

 To determine what’s right for you, start slow.
 Dr. Kwan typically recommends exfoliating only once a week.
 If you think your skin can handle more, gradually increase the frequency, being sure to look out for signs of irritation or over-exfoliation.

-4. Be gentle during application and removal.
 How you apply (and remove) your exfoliator matters.
 Whether you’re using a face scrub or an AHA or BHA, be sure to apply the product gently in small, circular motions.
-For a physical exfoliator, the AAD says to only massage it into your skin for about 30 seconds.
+For a physical exfoliator for the body like the Fur Silk Scrub, the AAD says to only massage it into your skin for about 30 seconds.
 Then, rinse off with lukewarm water.
 Turn the temperature too high and you risk drying out your skin.

-5. Always follow with moisturizer.
-This tip may not prevent over exfoliation, but it will keep your skin look it’s best after exfoliating.
-Since exfoliation can be drying, it’s a must to apply moisturizer afterwards.
-Bonus if you use a moisturizer with SPF.
+This tip may not prevent over exfoliation, but it will keep your skin looking its best after exfoliating.
+Because exfoliation can be drying, it’s a must to apply moisturizer afterward.
+Bonus if you use a moisturizer with SPF during the day.